BYUIDSconsulting/template_project_repo/scripts/README.md

-# blank_project_repository
-A blank project repository for folder structure and naming guidance
+# Final Scripts for the Deliverables